 Now, before you get to doing too much this summer, please rest and relax!
 Check out these things that teachers should do on summer break!

 However, teachers know, the job is never really finished.
-There are always things to do, even in the summer months!
-If you are starting a new position, you will have to prepare.
-The week that they give you before teaching begins is nowhere CLOSE to enough!
+There are always things to do, even in the summer months.
+If you are starting a new teaching job, you will have to prepare.
+The week that they give you before teaching begins is nowhere CLOSE to enough to getting done everything that you need to get done!

-Here are some things to look into over summer break.
+Here are some things to look into over summer break if you are starting a new teaching job is science.

 Familiarize Yourself With The Science Standards

-If you are starting a new position, it wouldn’t hurt to become familiar with the new science standards you’ll be teaching over the summer.
-I’m not saying that you need to break down the standards piece-by-piece but just take a look at it every now and then to start the brainstorming ideas!
+If you are starting a new teaching job, it wouldn’t hurt to become familiar with the new science standards you’ll be teaching over the summer.
+I’m not saying that you need to break down the standards piece-by-piece, but just take a look at it every now and then to start to brainstorm ideas!

 - Make sure you can find where the standards are located.
-Your district make have a hub where these standards can be found and resources that go with it.
+Your district may have a hub where these standards can be found and resources that go with it.

 - Brainstorm!
 I wouldn’t worry about creating a detailed plan for the school year.
 SO much can change over the summer.
 Administration could change you to a new position in a heartbeat!